Josie-Cao/BMI-report/README.md

 # Decoding of Monkey Arm Movements: A Study Using kNN and Kalman Filters
 This study investigates the decoding of a monkey’s arm movement trajectories using neural spike data.
-We evaluated four decoding models: Linear Discriminant Analysis (LDA), k-nearest Neighbour (kNN), Linear Regression (LR), and Kalman Filter, to identify the most effective method.
+We evaluated four decoding models: Linear Discriminant Analysis (LDA), k-nearest Neighbour (kNN), Linear Regression (LR), and Kalman Filter, to identify the most effective method.
 The evaluation involved a detailed performance